 First Baptist Church of Newnan stands united against all forms of racism, and in this case specifically against the white-supremacy that will darken the gates of our city April 21.
 We must not only declare racism to be wrong; we must oppose specific degrading and dehumanizing acts and movements.

 Our reason for denouncing the message of this group is our allegiance to the Lord Jesus Christ.
 Jesus was a revolutionary figure who changed the world through love.
 Christ displayed his love for sinful humanity through a cross.
 From his death on the cross on behalf of all who trust in him to his resurrection, he has secured a kingdom comprised of people from every language, tribe, nation, skin color, and socio-economic status.
 In Christ’s kingdom there is room for only one supremacy – the supremacy of the crucified, risen, and soon coming Christ who commands all persons to repent and trust in him.

 First Baptist Church of Newnan, along with our sister churches across Coweta County, the United States, and the rest of the earth, exist as a reminder to our society of Christ's coming kingdom.
 A bloodline unites us.
 Not our blood, but the blood that flows from Immanuel’s veins.
 And sinners plunged beneath his blood lose all their guilt and stains.

-In June 1828, two slave women whose economic status was the property of another received the rank of founding members of the First Baptist Church of Newnan, Georgia.
+In June of 1828, two slave women whose economic status was the property of another received the rank of founding members of the First Baptist Church of Newnan, Georgia.
 This fact represents the economy of the eternity Christ has brought and is bringing.
-It would take the United States a Civil War and three decades to realize what the founding members of our church realized - all people are made in the image of God and are equal at the foot of the cross.
+It would take the United States three decades and a Civil War to realize what the founding members of our church realized - all people are made in the image of God and are equal at the foot of the cross.

 On April 21, 2018, it is our prayer that the economics of a savior crucified for all persons to bring about peace with God reign supreme in our community.